 Recycling has become a widely adopted waste management practice in Minnesota.
 Statewide, businesses and organizations have many opportunities to recycle through public and private collection programs.

 Increasing recycling of beverage containers.
-The Pollution Control Agency will submit a report to the Legislature on increasing recycling of beverage containers (January 2014).
+The Pollution Control Agency completed a report to the Legislature on increasing recycling of beverage containers (February 2014).

 Minnesota Recycling Markets Directory lists companies serving Minnesota that accept commercial quantities of recyclable materials.